 - Antiche Carampane (San Polo/Rialto) – for the full old-school Venetian experience, this is your place.
 An institution.
 Classic high-end Venetian menu.
 Celebrities.
 Money.

-- Trattoria alla Rampa (Castello/Giardini) great, simple, hearty lunch in a room behind a simple bar.
+- Trattoria alla Rampa (Castello/Giardini) great, simple, hearty lunch in a room behind a bar.
 Don’t tell everybody.
 Try the stinco al forno.

 - Da Memo (Pellestrina) – see La Rosa above.

 - Paradiso Perduto (Miseracordia/Cannaregio) – closest thing to a bohemian hangout in Venice, with its eccentric owner, Hungarian folk tunes and questionable fritto misto.
 It’s all about the vibe, which everybody loves because it’s so unusual here.

 - Il Refolo (Santa Croce/San Giacomo) – maybe the best wood-fired pizza in Venice, from the family behind Da Fiore.
 Lovely outdoor setting in the shadow of the San Giacomo campanile.

 - Gatto Nero (Burano) – another Venentian classic, one of a thousand reasons to get on the water, explore the lagoon.
 All about fish.

 - La Palanca – (Giudecca) hop the vaporetto one stop to Giudecca and a different world.
 La Palanca feels like a small, innocuous haunt of Giudeccan locals.